 Second, the data is subjected to an automated least squares procedure developed by the digital cadastre adjustment supplier.
 This step identifies any digitisation errors which cannot be identified by the first step validation procedure and isolates any inconsistencies between multiple plans and surveys.

-Digitisation progress is on track for completion by late 2022.
-The interactive map shows the current progress of digitisation and provides access to the digitised data by clicking on a highlighted Local Government Area (LGA).
+The interactive map provides access to the digitised data statistics by clicking on a highlighted Local Government Area (LGA).

 Disclaimer: This map may be of assistance to you but the State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other.

-To access LandXML files we recommend using the open-source QGIS package with the LandXML plugin, or other software of your choice with LandXML enabled plugins.
-Other file formats will be made available over coming months.
+To use LandXML files we recommend using the open-source QGIS package with the LandXML2plugin, or other software of your choice with LandXML enabled plugins.

 Early adoption and comment